2025 Villach stabbing attack: Aftermath

-On 18 February, a memorial service was held at the Nikolai Church, followed by a memorial march to the Draubrücke, near the square where the stabbings took place.
+On 18 February, a memorial service, attended by 4,000 people, was held at the Nikolai Church, followed by a memorial march to the Draubrücke, near the square where the stabbings took place.
 At 18:00 on the same day, the church's bells were rung for four minutes.
 Villach maintained a week of mourning, which ended with a ceremony at the Draubrücke, near the attack site.